samkenxstream/SAMkenxsolidity-update-number/README.md

 To interact with the contract, you need to be connected to the local testnet.

 ## Metamask

-Configure your metamask network like this :
+To test locally, configure your metamask network like this :
 ```json
   {
     "New RPC URL": "HTTP://127.0.0.1:7545",